08 September 2020

 Basic Award For Unfair Dismissal

-In Chefette v Harris, the Caribbean Court of Justice (CCJ) ruled that a basic award for unfair dismissal compensates an employee for their loss of wages.
+In Chefette v Harris (CCJ), the Caribbean Court of Justice (CCJ) ruled that a basic award for unfair dismissal compensates an employee for their loss of wages.
 Therefore, the employee is not entitled to an additional award for such a loss.
 And the CCJ reduced the total award for Mr Harris’ unfair dismissal from $95,089.13 to $31,274.78 (i.e. the basic award for his unfair dismissal).

 What is a Benefit Under Paragraph 1(b)?